 International arbitrations on which Ricardo Alarcón has worked include the representation of:

 - The Republic of Panama as Respondent in an ICSID arbitration brought by Omega Engineering LLC and Mr. Oscar Rivera (ICSID Case No. ARB/16/42).
 The dispute relates to infrastructure construction projects.
-The claims are brought under both the US-Panama bilateral investment treaty and trade promotion agreement.
+The claims are brought under both the Panama-U.S. bilateral investment treaty and trade promotion agreement.

 - A French-German consortium in an ICC arbitration in Stockholm against a Finnish utility company.
 The dispute arises from an agreement for the construction of a nuclear power plant in Finland.
 Finnish law governs.
 Over €6.1 billion is at stake.